ahmedtariq01/AWS_CDK_Projects/Uploading_Large_Payloads_on_S3_through_APIGateway/README.md

 </br>

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+The `cdk.json` file tell the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the `.venv`